Best Construction Collaboration & Project Management Software Tools

 Pricing:

-- ClickUp has quite the large variety of different pricing plans to choose from:
+- ClickUp has a rather large variety of different pricing plans:

-- “Unlimited” – $9 per month per user, featuring a somewhat extended version of the Free plan with no limitations on the storage capacity, as well as form view, agile reporting, column calculations, etc.
+- Unlimited, at $7 per user per month, is a somewhat extended version of the free plan with no limitations on storage capacity, as well as form views, agile reporting, column calculations, etc.

-- “Business” – $19 per month per user, with features such as advanced dashboards, advanced time tracking, workload management, custom exporting, and many others
+- Business, at $12 per user per month, has features such as advanced dashboards, advanced time tracking, workload management, custom exporting, and many others.

-- “Enterprise” does not have a public pricing available, it is the complete set of features, adding SSO, live onboarding, enterprise API access, advanced permissions, access to managed services, etc.
+- Enterprise has no publicly available pricing information.
+It is the complete set of features, adding SSO, live onboarding, enterprise API access, advanced permissions, access to managed services, etc.

 Customer reviews: